 I'm Freddie, a so-called Third Culture Kid, currently living in London.
 In my 30-odd years, I've called six countries my home (including the US, the UK, Burundi, and Germany), and have travelled to over fifty.
 I grew up bilingually, speaking English and German.
 My friends describe my accent as "confused international school kid," which yeah...

-When I'm not geeking out over grammar and punctuation (sexy stuff, I know), you'll either find me at the nearest pizza joint or en route to the airport .
-Because what could be better than pizza and adventure?
+When I'm not geeking out over grammar and punctuation (sexy stuff, I know), you'll either find me at the nearest eatery or en route to the airport because what could be better than a New York slice and adventure?

-Some other things I love: the '80s, web design, corny horror films, rollercoasters, puppies, peanut butter , coffee, and sneakers .
+Some other things I love: the '90s, web design, cheesy horror flicks, rollercoasters, puppies, peanut butter , coffee, and kicks.

 2013 – 2019